BartMassey/moodle-hw/README.md

 ## Github project workflow

-* This software can be used in the situation in which work is submitted to the Moodle as Github URLs. `geturls.py` will extract the necessary Github URLs from Moodle submissions and set up the grading structure. `clone.py` can be used to clone the actual repos from the URLs.
+This software can be used in the situation in which work is submitted to the Moodle as Github URLs.

+* `geturls.py` will directly extract the necessary Github URLs from Moodle submissions and set up the grading structure.

+* `clone.py` can be used to clone the actual repos from the URLs in the case where projects and their URLs are being drawn from previous submissions.

+* `clone-final.py` works directly from the CSV file produced by `geturls.py` to clone projects.

 ## Course / project enrolment workflow